helenchg/LearnHololensDevUnity/README.md

 # Learn AR (Hololens) Development in Unity
 I am documenting everything I learn about Unity in this repository.
 I have started from scratch again.
 Hopefully this could be a rough guide for someone else who wants to pick it up today.
 This is not meant to be a step by step guide.

+## 5. Getting started with MixedRealityToolKit v2.
+At first, I found the github repo for the MRTK https://github.com/microsoft/MixedRealityToolkit-Unity, but did not know how to use it.
+This tutorial is a good place to start http://unicodeexception.com/2019/02/start-mixedrealitytoolkit-v2/.
+We actually have to download the entire repo, open it in unity, and then export it again as a unitypackage.
+This way, every time I start a new project, I can just import the MRTK unity package.

 ## 4. NavMesh101 - Unity2019.3.0f1
 This project is about learning how to use Unity NavMesh Components.
 I literally just followed Brackeys video tutorials and downloaded his assets.
 I created a new 3D project using Unity2019.3.0f1 and dragged the entire NavMesh-Tutorial downloaded from github at: https://github.com/Brackeys/NavMesh-Tutorial
 Thanks to this tutorial, I discovered that Unity has a ThirdPersonCharacter scripts that does the animation for navigation automatically, but this is only for a humanoid avatar.
 For my thesis, I will have to figure out how to modify everything for a non-humanoid agent.
 These set of video tutorials are really great, now I just need to figure out how to use Hololens Spatial Mapping and combine it with Unity NavMeshComponents https://github.com/Unity-Technologies/NavMeshComponents.
 FYI, the NavMesh-Tutorial folder already has the Unity NavMeshComponents imported.